 hearing loop systems for churches

-The purpose of a hearing loop system is to provide a signal that can be picked up by any hearing aid equipped with a telephone pick-up.
+The purpose of a hearing loop system (or induction loop) is to provide a signal that can be picked up by any hearing aid equipped with a telephone pick-up.

-Under the Equality Act of 2010, which replaced the Disability Discrimination Act (DDA) 1995, service providers are required to make "reasonable adjustments" so that your service is accessible to people with disabilities, and this includes hearing loss.
+Under the Equality Act of 2010 you are required to make "reasonable adjustments" so that your service is accessible to people with disabilities, and this includes hearing loss.

 Hearing loops in churches can be run at ground level (which is easier to install) or around the wall plate (out of sight but takes longer).

-Hearing loops must be fed from a sound system not a ceiling mic for optimal quality
+Hearing loops must be fed from a sound system for the best quality sound.

 Choosing a wireless microphone system for church

-Quality Hand Held wireless mics are less prone to feedback than lapel mics, they do rely on being held correctly or a correctly positioned microphone stand
+Quality Hand Held wireless mics are less prone to feedback than lapel mics.
+They rely on being held correctly or a correctly positioned microphone stand.

-Lapel wireless microphones are very common and if the wearer has a suitable collar or tie they can be quite effective.
-However, the antenna and thin microphone cable to the transmitter require gentle usage.
-Also, if the wearer turns their head away the sound quality will drop
+Lapel microphones are very common and if the wearer has a suitable collar or tie they can be quite effective.
+The antenna and thin microphone cable require gentle usage.
+If the wearer turns their head away the sound quality will drop.

 Church Sound System Installation